Chai Snickerdoodles

 Flour being added to a mixer.

-3. Combine the two – Pour the dry ingredients into the wet and mix it until just combined.
-Make sure to not over mix the cookie dough.
+3. Combine the two – Pour the dry ingredients into the wet and mix them until just combined.
+Make sure not to overmix the cookie dough.

 4. Make the sugar and spice mixture – This is what the cookies are going to be rolled in.
 Mix the two together on a shallow plate and set aside.